-Section 11 of the bill also amends section 201, subdivision (1) of the act by authorizing the payment of burial and funeral expenses, and in addition thereto the actual and necessary cost of transportation of the body of the person, including preparation of the body, to the place of burial within the continental limits of the United States, its Territories, or possessions, and including also, in the discretion of the director, the actual necessary cost of transportation of an attendant, where a person dies in a national military home, and authorizes the furnishing of a flag to drape the casket of every deceased veteran of any war.
+Section 12: Section 12 of the bill also amends subdivision (1) of section 201 of the present law relating to burial expenses by authorizing burial and funeral expenses in the cases where death occurs in a national military home irrespective of whether the veteran is receiving compensation or other benefits, and in addition thereto the actual and necessary cost of transportation of the body of the person, including preparation of the body, to the place of burial within the continental limits of the United States, its Territories, or possessions, and including also, in the discretion of the director, the actual necessary cost of transportation of an attendant, and authorizes the furnishing of a flag to drape the casket of every deceased veteran of any war.

-Section 12 amends subdivisions (3) and (5) of section 202 of the act by providing compensation of \$25 per month, independent of any other compensation that may be payable under the World War veterans' act, 1924, as amended, to any person who suffered the loss of the use of a creative organ or one foot or one hand or both feet or both hands in the active service in line of duty between April 6, 1917, and November 11, 1918, except if the veteran served with the United States military forces in Russia, in which event the time is extended to April 1, 1920.
+Section 13: Section 13 amends subdivisions (3) and (5) of section 202 of the act by providing compensation of \$25 per month, independent of any other compensation that may be payable under the World War veterans' act, 1924, as amended, to any person who suffered the loss of the use of a creative organ or one foot or one hand or both feet or both hands, in the active service in line of duty between April 6, 1917, and November 11, 1918, except if the veteran served with the United States military forces in Russia, in which event the time is extended to April 1, 1920.
 This section also removes the necessity for showing the constant need of a nurse or attendant where claim for a nurse or attendant allowance is made.
 Your committee felt that these men who suffered a disability in line of duty during the period of actual warfare are entitled to this additional amount.
 The purpose of the amendment with reference to nurse or attendant allowance is to overcome the bureau interpretation as applied to the provision in existing law.
 Under the regulations it is necessary that the claimant be "continuously" as well as "constantly" in need of such service; whereas, as a matter of fact, there are many cases in which the ill claimant for all practical purposes needs the services of either a nurse or attendant to enable him to carry out the medical regimen prescribed for the malady from which he is suffering, and yet it can not be legally held that he needs such assistance "constantly."

-Section 13 of the bill amends subdivision (7) of section 202 of the act to provide that in any case where the estate of an insane veteran who has no dependents equals or exceeds \$3,000, further payment of compensation shall be suspended until the estate is reduced below that amount, in which event payment will again be resumed up to \$3,000.
+Section 14: Section 14 of the bill amends subdivision (7) of section 202 of the act to provide that in any case where the estate of an insane veteran who has no dependents equals or exceeds \$3,000, further payment of compensation shall be suspended until the estate is reduced below that amount, in which event payment will again be resumed up to \$3,000.
 The purpose of this amendment is to avoid the building up of large estates for these insane veterans who have no dependent relatives and whose estates will otherwise escheat.
 The interest of the veteran is fully protected for the reason that in the event he recovers his competency the amount suspended will be paid to him.